 - Reduce owner dependence and increase management responsibilities

-- Liaise with professional advisors to discuss best deal/tax structure
+- Liaise with professional advisers to discuss best deal/tax structure (make sure your ready to claim entrepreneurs’ relief)

 - Apply a lick of paint